(Disclosure: Some of the links below may be affiliate links)

 When you have no accident or do not use your insurance for a full year, your bonus goes down.
 The bonus is generally going down 5% at a time.
 But it could go down 10% at a time.

 And once you have an accident, your bonus will go up, generally by 10%.
 The bonus can go higher than 100%.
 Some insurances have an option called Bonus Protection.
-If you take this option, your bonus will only go up after the second incident each year.
+If you take this option, your bonus will only increase after the second incident each year.
 You are allowed one incident each year with this option.

 Something essential is that the minimum bonus is also different from one insurance to another.
 Some insurances have a minimum of 30% and others of 40%.